 TechTarget editors in this episode of the Talking Data podcast series discuss those and other Microsoft data platform developments highlighted at the PASS event.
 With SQL Server 2019 being the third release in four years, the podcast also examines Microsoft's accelerated development pace on the software.

-In addition, the podcast looks at what the new developments mean for users who need to upgrade their databases because of Microsoft's plan to end support for SQL Server 2008 and 2008 R2 in July 2019.
+In addition, the podcast looks at what the new developments mean for users who need to upgrade their databases because of Microsoft's to end support for SQL Server 2008 and 2008 R2 in July 2019.